 2. Click Admin

-6. Name the app (such as ‘Heap’), add any of the optional fields, and then click Next
+6. Name the app (such as ‘Heap’), then click Next

-9. Copy the Entity ID from Heap into the Audience URI (SP Entity ID) field in Okta
+8. Copy the App ID from Heap into the App ID field in Okta

-11. Click the View Setup Instructions button on the new screen
+11. Switch to the Sign On tab and click the View Setup Instructions button on the new screen

-12. Copy the Identity Provider Single Sign-On URL from Okta and paste it back into Heap’s Remote Login URL within the Your SAML Provider details area
+13. Copy the Login URL/SignOn URL from Okta and paste it back into Heap’s Remote Login URL within the Your SAML Provider details area

 14. Add teammates in Okta who you want to grant access to Heap (or at a minimum, add yourself)

-Back in Heap, click Configure then Test Provider – if everything is working properly, this should redirect you to sign in.
-From here, you can add additional teammates in Okta who should have access to Heap as needed.
+15. Back in Heap, click on Save Configuration then Test Provider – if everything is working properly, this should redirect you back to Heap!

 Once configured, your teammates can select ‘Sign-in with SSO’ on the Heap login page, and log in with their email address only.
 Admins will still have access to sign in with an email and password combination, while all other users will be pushed to use SSO.